England vs Italy: Heightened security at Wembley for Euro Qualifier after terror attack in Brussels

 That, together with the incidents in Belgium, means there will be more police officers and more FA security officials on duty at Wembley for tonight's Euro Qualifier.

+A moment of silence was observed at all Euro 2024 qualifier matches on Tuesday night in memory of the two victims of Monday's terrorist attack in Brussels ahead of the match between Belgium and Sweden.

-The killing of two Swedish nationals in Brussels was the second terrorist attack in Europe in the space of four days following the murder of a teacher in France on Friday.
+The killing of two Swedish nationals was the second terrorist attack in Europe in the space of four days following the murder of a teacher in France on Friday.